 Get latest version = Pull:

-git pull origin my-branchBy convention, the url of the sync server is origin
+git pull origin my-branchBy convention, the name associated to the sync server is origin

 Branch = Branch + Checkout: